0

 Host Families

 Staying with a Japanese host family provides you with the ultimate opportunity to fully immerse yourself in everyday Japanese culture.
-Typically located in the outskirts of Tokyo and neighboring prefectures like Saitama, Chiba, and Kanagawa, host families choose these areas as central Tokyo apartments seldom offer sufficient space to accommodate foreign guests alongside their own family.
-Commuting by train to internship placements, jobs, or language schools usually takes no more than an hour, with a monthly commuter ticket costing around 15,000-20,000 yen.
+Typically located on the outskirts of Tokyo, Osaka, and other major cities across Japan, as well as in neighboring prefectures, host families choose these areas because central city apartments seldom offer sufficient space to accommodate foreign guests alongside their own family.
+Commuting by train to internship placements, jobs, or language schools usually takes no more than an hour, with a monthly commuter ticket costing around 10,000–20,000 yen.

 Your host family will serve you two meals (breakfast and dinner) on weekdays and three meals (breakfast, lunch, and dinner) on weekends.
 You will have the option to sleep on a western-style bed or experience the traditional Japanese futon.
 Typically, there will be someone in the host family who speaks basic English, and they are well-acquainted with welcoming foreign guests.